New Horizon's Clarinet Choir

 Ken Scott, a retired music teacher and one of Dr. Woy’s students, has become the assistant conductor.
 His musical expertise and teaching skills have complemented Alan Woy’s and he has helped bring the choir to a new level of performance.

 For many of us, our most memorable experience was our July 2010 performance at the International Clarinet Association (ICA) conference in Austin, Texas.
-We were honored to be chosen to perform at the ICA, and were the first group of amateur senior citizens selected to do so.
+We were honored to be chosen to perform at ICA, and were the first group of amateur senior citizens selected to do so.
 While at the conference, we immersed ourselves in the clarinet world: in addition to performing, we listened to recitals and programs by the world's greatest soloists and orchestral players, learned from renowned teachers, participated in the all-conference ensemble, and took time out to enjoy a few of the sights, sounds, and cuisine offerings in Austin.